Day 1: Covering the Basics

 - do things differently, even as radically as not taking those subjects at all;

 Having options is the trademark of homeschooling — freedom of choice.
+Right?
+Right.

-Freedom aside, let’s talk reality.
+So, freedom aside, let’s talk reality.

 Imagine a student graduating from an American high school today.
 He or she has probably completed (hopefully successfully, with decent grades) the following classes: